 Overall, the ASEE Annual Conference Career Fair is a vital event that fosters connections between the next generation of engineers and leading industry employers, promoting career growth and industry-academia collaboration in the engineering field.

-The American Society for Engineering Education (ASEE) Annual Conference Division Mixer is an informal networking event held as part of the ASEE Annual Conference.
-This mixer is designed to bring together members of different divisions within ASEE, allowing them to interact, collaborate, and share ideas in a relaxed and social setting.
+Formerly The Division Mixer - The ASEE Annual Conference Community Mixer is an informal networking event held as part of the ASEE Annual Conference.
+This mixer is designed to bring together members of different divisions, committees, sections & zones within ASEE, allowing them to interact, collaborate, and share ideas in a relaxed and social setting.

 Typically, the mixer includes: